How to Order Your Free Credit Report

 Only one website is authorized to fill orders for your free annual credit report – www.AnnualCreditReport.com.

 However, some imposter websites use terms like “free report” in their website name.
 Some sites are owned by the credit reporting agencies.
 For example, FreeCreditReport.com and FreeCreditScore.com are a part of Experian.
 Other sites use variations of the www.annualcreditreport.com name with different spellings or domains.
 These sites try to sell you your free report or sign you up for credit monitoring.

 If you want to request your reports online, then go to www.AnnualCreditReport.com

 Get in Touch

 Have you requested your free credit report, but the credit reporting agency did not send it to you?
 Contact us to determine your rights under the Fair Credit Reporting Act (FCRA).
-Contact us to schedule a free case review or click below to schedule an appointment.
+Contact us to schedule a case review.